 Official Port Parking

 Many people like to park at the official port parking lots.
 They offer a lot of convenience as they are right next to the cruise terminals.
 The main parking spot is a garage located across from terminals 2 and 3.
-Rates are $15 per day and you can pay in advance on cruise day.
+Rates are $15 per day and you can pay in advance online to have everything taken care of before you arrive.
 There is also oversized vehicle parking available.
-There is also valet parking available for $20 per day.
+There is also valet parking available for an additional $20.
 Terminal #6 has parking right next to the ship in an open-air lot.

 If you are disabled, you may be eligible for free parking.
 The official port lots allow those with vehicle modifications such as ramps, or foot/hand controls to park for free if they are sailing.
 Also, 100% disabled veterans with license plates designating the car as such can also park for free.

 One of the reasons that Tampa charges relatively little for parking is that the port faces a lot of competition.
-There are a number of independent lots that line Channelside Drive, in some cases costing as little as $7 per day.
+There are a number of independent lots that line Channelside Drive, in some cases costing as little as $7 per day (plus taxes and fees).

 What’s the catch?
 There really isn’t one.
 These companies simply compete with the port for your business, and their main weapon is having lower rates.
 In fact, these lots are often right near the cruise terminal themselves and usually offer a shuttle if you don’t want to make the short walk.